 How online retailers can tackle influx of Christmas orders

-E-commerce is thriving and no more so than at the festive period.
+E-commerce is thriving and no more so than during the festive period.
 According to the latest research, more than half of Brits prefer to do their Christmas shopping online, as it offers a quicker and easier purchasing process.

-Reports show that in 2016 online sales soared in the week before Christmas, seeing growth of over 50%.
+Reports show that in 2016 online sales soared in the week before Christmas, seeing a growth of over 50%.
 Further findings reveal online spending over the holiday season totalled £25bn that year; more than triple the amount in 2011.

-The Christmas season is the busiest time of year for many traders, and is an increasingly important period for making sales that can sustain a business throughout most of the following year.
+The Christmas season is the busiest time of year for many traders and is an increasingly important period for making sales that can sustain a business throughout most of the following year.
 It’s not just presents people are ordering for their loved ones: custom Christmas cards sent straight to the addressee without ever having to be handled by the sender, Christmas food delivered right to your doorstep, subscription boxes such as beer and cheese, and many other online services are growing in popularity.

-Emily Christian, Sales Assistant at WePack,commented: “The high volume of orders during the month of December can cause online retailers to buckle under pressure and succumb to the stress of getting all the packages ready and shipped on time.”
+Emily Christian, Sales Assistant at WePack, commented: “The high volume of orders during the month of December can cause online retailers to buckle under pressure and succumb to the stress of getting all the packages ready and shipped on time.”

 A lack of suitable equipment, staff and space to cope with the increase in Christmas retail orders puts e-commerce brands at risk of losing customers and damaging their reputation.
-Outsourcing some of the burden to a contract packing company can prevent this, and ensure online retailers meet the increased customer demand during the busy Christmas period.
+Outsourcing some of the burdens to a contract packing company can prevent this, and ensure online retailers meet the increased customer demand during the busy Christmas period.